The Doctor: Changed what it means to be human.

 - Offscreen Crash: The ambulance carrying the apparently deceased Lazarus drives away from the reception gallery.
 Just after Francine slaps the Doctor, and the conversation that results, we suddenly hear a loud crash.
 The Doctor, Martha and Tish rush off to investigate the noise and find the ambulance has gone off the road and crashed.
 They open up the back doors and find that Lazarus has killed the paramedics by draining them of their life energy and escaped.

-- Reverse Polarity: Mentioned by name when weaponizing Lazarus's device.
-The Doctor says "Really shouldn't have taken me so long to reverse the polarity.
-I must be out of practice."
+- Reverse Polarity: Mentioned by name when weaponizing Lazarus' device.
+The Doctor says "Really shouldn't have taken so long just to reverse the polarity.
+I must be a bit out of practice."

 - "The Reason You Suck" Speech:The Doctor: You can't control it, the mutation's too strong.
 Killing those people won't help you.
 You're a fool.
 A vain old man who thought he could defy nature, only nature got her own back, didn't she?
 You're a joke, Lazarus!
 A footnote in the history of failure!